bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-09-14-blue-story.md

-<![endif]-->
+---
+layout: post
+title: Blue Story
+published: true
+date: 2023-09-14
+readtime: true
+categories: ['ACTING HARD<br> WORKING CLASS MASCULINITY IN BRITISH CINEMA']
+tags: [Drama]
+metadata: 'UK 2019, 91 mins<br> Director: Rapman'
+pdf: '2023-09-14-blue-story.pdf'
+---

 _Contains strong violence._

 With the recent return of lauded inner-city drama _Top Boy_ to our screens, this energetic debut feature from filmmaker and grime artist Andrew ‘Rapman’ Onwubolu appears well timed to follow in its slipstream.
 Expanded from an earlier web series, _Blue Story_ builds its street-level tragedy around the London postcode wars that have blighted so many young black lives in the capital.
 Over an opening salvo of CCTV images ripped from the headlines of spiking youth crime, Onwubolu – in his Rapman guise – sets the scene through musical performance.
 Like Ben ‘Plan B’ Drew in _iLL Manors_ (2012), he serves as a chorus at intervals throughout; his is a similarly grim, cautionary tale delivered in modern style but with the essence of a traditional lament.

 Shy Timmy (Stephen Odubola) and the more streetwise Marco (Micheal Ward) have been close friends since childhood, but gradually find themselves pitted against each other when a gang feud erupts between their respective Deptford and Peckham postcodes.
 Marshalling a teeming cast of youngsters, Onwubolu sometimes struggles to flesh out peripheral characters – one such is Karla Simone-Spence’s love interest, lost too early in proceedings.
 But his handling of frequently busy location work is punchy and fluid.
 The emphatic style can be repetitive, but it’s confident work that crucially doesn’t condescend to the youth audience best placed to receive its sobering pacifist message.

-Matthew Taylor, _Sight and Sound_, December 2019
+**Matthew Taylor, _Sight and Sound_, December 2019

 The pathway to a debut feature used to run something like this: directors would make a couple of short films, hope for some prestigious festival exposure, secure an agent, make another (hopefully final) short and then try to get a low-budget project off the ground.
 Or they might cross over from an established career in advertising, television, theatre or music promos.
 But then the tantalising promise of the internet arrived; early-career filmmakers circled it for a good decade, wondering how they could harness its potential to attract industry attention.
 Converting online appreciation into formal backing remained elusive, however: what to do with all those views and ‘likes’, and who was watching anyway?